necro-nemesis/LabyrinthAP/README.md

 Be aware "nightly" Armbian releases can be unstable but are needed to run Buster.
 If in doubt use a Stretch release build.

-To burn the image to an SD card on your PC you can may Etcher: https://www.balena.io/etcher/
+To burn the image to an SD card on your PC you can use Etcher: https://www.balena.io/etcher/

 ## Preparing the image